-In the final analysis, what took place that day was not nearly so much about the experience they had in the upper room as it was about the power (Spirit) they left with.
+In the final analysis, what took place at Pentecost was about the power (Spirit) to love beyond love.
 A power to finally become what Jesus had expected of them in the days and years to follow.
-Pentecost was one more promise from Jesus that had been fulfilled and now a genuine power of the Spirit forever changed their lives in a way that they could serve and support one another and become the original witnesses of the love of Jesus.
+Pentecost was one more of many promises from Jesus that had been fulfilled in them.
+And now a genuine power of the Spirit forever changed their lives in a way that they could finally serve and support one another, and become the original witnesses of the love of Jesus to the known world.
 For the first time they could love beyond themselves.
-Love to a lost world - proclaiming the message of hope to people who were without it.
-Love is the real power of Pentecost.
-How ironic, that when all is said and done love is always at the core of every real move of God's Spirit.
+Love to a lost world - proclaiming the message of hope to people who were hopeless without it.
+Love is the reality of Pentecost.
+How ironic, that when all is said and done, love is always at the core of every real move of God's Spirit.
+"For God so loved the world"...
 That is because love beyond love never fails to go the full distance that is needed.

-For us at Reunion we can see within our own lives the weaknesses and barriers that we have allowed to distract us from our potential and completing the many things we have started and left unfinished.
+What was important at Pentecost is still important for us today the promise and the power of the Spirit to proclaim the gospel and love of Jesus!
+For us at Reunion we can see within our own lives the weaknesses and barriers that we have allowed to distract us from our real mission.
+The things that keep us from reaching our potential and completing the many things we have started and left unfinished.
 We can see where we (like the disciples of Jesus) have too often used His love for us in such selfish and disgraceful ways.
 The brokenness of our families and the issues and circumstances of our world always seem to undo our best intentions.
 We get started... but we never quite have what it takes to finish.
 That is something that has to change in us.
+We need to embrace the promise and live in the power of the Holy Spirit.
 We know that God is faithful and because He is faithful He always finishes what He starts.
-So, when the disciples received the real power of the Holy Spirit on Pentecost things needed to change - changed in them.
+When the disciples received the real power of the Holy Spirit on Pentecost things needed to change in them.
+And as evidenced in their lives after Pentecost - that day they changed.
 But the change was not just for the apostles and the people of Pentecost.
-The promise of the Holy Spirit is for us as well.
-Jesus promise was for believers (everywhere - at anytime) to become a living witness of His message of love and grace.
-Around us we have friends, neighbors, and co-workers who seem even to be in worse need than we are.
-We see their struggles as we look beyond ourselves to the hopeless chaos they exist in; they need someone to love them beyond how they have ever loved before.
+The change was for all of those who were a witness to Pentecost as well, and the same promise of the Holy Spirit is for us.
+The promise Jesus made was for believers (everywhere and anytime) to become a living witness of His message of love and grace.
+Around us we have friends, neighbors, and coworkers who seem even to be in worse need than we are.
+We see their struggles as we look beyond ourselves to the hopeless chaos they exist in; they need someone to love them beyond how they have ever been loved before.
 Just like those who gathered on the Day of Pentecost we too are unsure of ourselves because we (better than anyone else) know our own limitations, and that we do not have what it takes on our own to love like we need to.
-But those circumstances are a perfect environment for God's promise to make a difference.
-Because He knows what we need better than we know ourselves, with the promise of His Spirit comes the real power needed to grow in His grace and to heal our own wounds.
+But those circumstances are a perfect environment for God's promise of the Holy Spirit to make a difference.
+Because He knows what we need better than we know ourselves.
+And with the promise of His Spirit comes the real power needed to grow in His grace and to heal our own wounds.
 With that we can begin to learn to love in ways far beyond what we think is humanly possible.